Background Jobs & Scheduling

 Circuit breaker

 If a job fails 3 times in a row, it's automatically paused with reason circuit_breaker.
-Fix the underlying issue, then resume it from the usage dashboard.
+Fix the underlying issue, then re-deploy to resume.